BrightManu-lang/SPN-param-recovery/README.md

 A simple **neural-network-driven** method for **recovering** the coefficients of covariate-dependent transition-rate functions in Stochastic Petri Net (SPN) models directly from noisy, partially observed event trajectories, without ever computing an explicit likelihood.

-## Core Ideas

-1. **Covariate-Dependent SPN parameter Posterior Approximation**
-Introduce a framework for inferring the coefficients of transition-rate functions in SPNs that explicitly depend on external covariates—without ever computing the likelihood.
-We train a lightweight 1D Convolutional ResNet to map observed token trajectories (with dropout) to a posterior over transition-rate function coefficients.
-2. **Likelihood-Free & Fast**
-   No expensive Bayesian sampling: inference is a multi-stochastic forward pass with Monte Carlo dropout for calibrated uncertainty bounds.
-3. **Robust to Missing Events**
-   On SPN trajectories with 20 % randomly dropped events, our surrogate achieves an RMSE of 0.108 on rate coefficients, while running orders of magnitude faster than traditional MCMC.

 ## Simulation and Training
 Simulation is done in SPIKE (software by Chodak https://www-dssz.informatik.tu-cottbus.de/DSSZ/Software/Spike).
 The SPN model file is in a `.andl` format and is run with the `.spc` configuration file.
 All these setup is embedded in the `Run_simulation.py` file.
 The only things that need to be changed in the script are the file and folder paths.
 Everything else will run fine.
 However, since the model has been generated and converted to `.andl` format already.
 There is no need in running the create model cell.
 The entire simulation are run in parallel with `30` processes at a time.
 This ensured very efficient computations.

 All source code for training and evaluating our neural surrogate model for dropout rates `0.1` and `0.2` are located in the `model_src` folder.
 First, create a python environment and install the required packages using the `requirements.txt` file.
 Use this command to run the model in terminal, `python run_model.py` for the default run.
 If you want to set your own arguments, use `python run_model.py --epochs 100 --batch-size 16 --dropouts 0.1 0.3 0.5 --seed 42`.
 For each dropout rate, the `model_src` contains the saved best model and scaler.
 One can call that directly without going through the full training procedure.

 We also provide a jupyter notebook that contains our hyperparamter tuning procedure in our quest to find the best dropout rate that could produce the best uncertainty calibration.
-Just open
+Just open `model_dp_tune.py` run all to perform this procedure.

 ## Requirments